Last updated on 2026-03-27

 Graduates of the Social Service Worker (Accelerated) program can explore a variety of career options in Canada, including:

-- Social Service Worker: Provide support and resources to individuals and families facing challenges in their lives.
+- Social Service Worker: Provide support and resources to individuals and families facing challenges.

-- Mental Health Worker: Assist individuals dealing with mental health issues, providing counseling and support services.
+- Mental Health Worker: Assist clients in managing mental health issues and connecting them with appropriate services.

-- Community Development Worker: Work with communities to develop programs and initiatives that address local needs and promote social change.
+- Community Development Worker: Work with communities to develop programs that address local needs and promote social change.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.